badgeville/badgeville-ruby/README.md

 ## Submitting a Pull Request
 1. Click the GitHub "Fork" button to fork this project.
-2. Clone the repository for a local copy: git clone git@github.com:username/badgeville-ruby.git
+2. Clone the repository for a local copy:

+        git clone git@github.com:username/badgeville-ruby.git
 3. Create a topic branch:

         git checkout -b my_bug_fix_or_feature_branch

 4. Add documentation and specs for your bug fix or feature.
 5. Implement your bug fix or feature.
-6. Run the following command to ensure your tests cover your changes.
+6. Run the following command to ensure your tests cover your changes:

+        bundle exec rake spec
 7. Commit and push your changes.
 8. Click the GitHub "Pull Request" to submit a pull request.
 Please do not include changes to the gemspec, version or history file.